How Homegrown SMEs Are Reviving The Philippine Weaving Industry

 As advocates of the craft, we want to preserve this tradition and pass it on to future generations.
 We launched “Kabataan Krafts” (Youth Crafts) - workshops for the children of the artisans we work with, helping to foster their creativity.
 Additionally, we want the community to consider weaving as a viable source of income for their family.
 That’s why we helped organize associations and provide assistance in managing their own enterprises in Samar.
 Here in the city, we had an initiative called “Woven on the Move”, where we brought weavers to Manila to hold a series of workshops for senior high school students.
 Our goal was to raise awareness of the centuries-old tradition of weaving among young people and at the same time, embolden our weavers to protect and preserve their craft.

-During the pandemic, our communities were badly hit because there were no tourists, and mobility restrictions affected the procurement of supplies.
-Bulk orders from companies, a major source of income for us, were significantly reduced.
-So, we decided to expand our market base and tap into other countries.
-Since then, we saw growth in numbers and many global companies and entrepreneurs have expressed interest in marketing our products.
+During the pandemic, our communities were badly hit because there were no tourists.
+Bulk orders from companies, a major source of income for us, were significantly reduced, and mobility restrictions affected the procurement of supplies.
+So, we decided it was time to expand our market base and tap into other countries.
+Since then, we have seen growth in numbers and many global companies and entrepreneurs have expressed interest in marketing our products.
 We realized that going global entails strong logistics support to ensure that our products will be shipped on time and in good condition.
 We learned that FedEx is working with several local SMEs, and we decided to try them.
 Our account officer walked us through the process, the service, and the platform.

 Weaving Woven’s purpose